Obafemi Martins: Newcastle United

 His second season was somewhat mixed.
 With new manager Sam Allardyce preferring to play Michael Owen and Mark Viduka up front, Martins found himself being used as an impact substitute for the first half of the season.
 Despite this he managed to score consistently, and when Allardyce was sacked and Kevin Keegan was appointed, Martins found himself being used as part of a three pronged attack along with Owen and Viduka.
 Martins scored fewer goals in his second season with Newcastle, mainly due to him no longer being the focal point of all their attacks as he was in his first season with them, as well as his season being interrupted with the African Cup of Nations participation with Nigeria in December.

 Martins scored six goals in 12 league games during the first half of the 2008–09 season before a torn hamstring ruled him out for several games.
-It was confirmed on 7 January 2009, that Martins would undergo hernia surgery in Germany the next Monday.
-He was operated on by renowned specialist Dr. Ulrike Muschaweck.
 He did make it back in time for the last two games of the season, scoring in a relegation six-pointer derby against Middlesbrough.
 However, he could not stop Newcastle being relegated to the Championship.
 He initially reiterated his desire to stay and help the club return to the Premier League for the 2009–10 season, but he eventually left for VfL Wolfsburg.
 His last game was in a preseason friendly against Leyton Orient, which Newcastle lost 6–1.

 During his three-year spell on Tyneside, Martins amassed 35 goals in all competitions from 104 games.

 VfL Wolfsburg

-On 29 July 2009, Newcastle accepted a £9 million bid from Bundesliga champions VfL Wolfsburg, the transfer was confirmed on 31 July with Martins signing a four-year contract.
+On 29 July 2009, Newcastle accepted a £9 million bid from Bundesliga champions VfL Wolfsburg.
+The transfer was confirmed on 31 July with Martins signing a four-year contract.
 For his debut, Martins came on as a second-half substitute against 1.
 FC Köln at the Rhein Energie Stadion, with his team deadlocked at 1–1.
 He helped in the buildup to the second goal and capped off his first appearance in the Bundesliga with a well-taken goal after dribbling past two onrushing defenders and then coolly finishing from six yards out, slotting the ball past the goalkeeper to the far post.